 Act to correct the problems

-Finding and fixing problems shows that the system is being used positively.
+Finding and fixing problems shows the system is being used positively.
 Correct problems by:

-- making sure that employees are trained to follow the revised processes.
+- making sure employees are trained to follow the revised processes

 In this way, existing practices build to become an effective quality system